Sayuri Kamata

-Sayuri Kamata (鎌田さゆり) (born January 8, 1965) is a Japanese politician.
-She is a member of the House of Representatives (four terms) and the acting representative of the Constitutional Democratic Party (CDP) of Japan's Miyagi Prefectural Chapter.
+Sayuri Kamata (鎌田 さゆり) (born January 8, 1965) is a Japanese politician.
+She is a member of the House of Representatives (four terms) and the acting representative of the Constitutional Democratic Party of Japan (CDP) of Japan's Miyagi Prefectural Chapter.
 She also served as a member of the Miyagi Prefectural Assembly (one term) and a member of the Sendai City Assembly (one term).

 Early life

 She was born in Sendai City.
 Her father served as secretary-general of the Miyagi Prefectural Liberal Democratic Party (LDP) branch and passed away in 2009.
 Her mother was in charge of accounting for the Miyagi Prefectural LDP branch.
 After graduating from Miyagi Gakuin High School, she graduated from the Faculty of Economics at Tohoku Gakuin University.